Maxthemaker8/Maxthemaker8/README.md

 - 👋 Hi, I’m @Maxthemaker8
 - 👀 I’m interested in ... landing a junior developer position this year.
 - 🌱 I’m currently learning ... the basics (HTML, CSS, and JS) as well as the MERN stack.
 I've mostly got the basics down pretty solidly but am always learning/refreshing to strengthen my foundation.
-- 💞️ I’m looking to collaborate on ... anything interesting.
-Projects for my portfolio.
+- 💞️ I’m looking to collaborate on ... anything interesting/projects for my portfolio.
 - 📫 How to reach me ...
 Maxthemaker8@gmail.com

 <!---